GracesGames/SpaceShooter2DKit/docs/index.md

 - Scrolling background,
 - Spawners for enemies, pickup and waves of enemies
 - Systems for health, score and save/load functionality
-- Much more.
+- And much more.

-For a complete list, see the [Features](https://gracesgames.github.io/SpaceShooter2DKit/features/) page
+For a complete overview, see the [Features](https://gracesgames.github.io/SpaceShooter2DKit/features/) page

 ![FeaturedImage]({{ "/assets/images/FeaturedImage.png" | absolute_url }})